 Types of Car Accidents and Car Accident Claims

-If you’ve been in a car accident, you may wonder how to file a claim.
+If you’ve been in a car accident, you may wonder what to expect physically after a car accident and how to file a claim.
 First, you’ll need to contact your car insurance company and tell them what happened.
 Be sure to have all the pertinent information on hand, including witnesses’ names and contact information.

 Your insurance company will then send an adjuster to assess the damage and determine how much your claim is worth.
 Once you’ve settled with your insurance company, you’ll need to pay for any repairs out of pocket.